-Nothing beats the promise of a quick-cooking homemade meal.
-I suspect this has a lot to do with the Instant Pot’s popularity.
-As I’m writing this, the Instant Pot has more than 26,000 glowing reviews on Amazon with an average rating of 4.6 out of 5 stars and plenty of ALL CAP enthusiasm and LOVE for the multifunctional pressure cooker.
-Though pressure cookers have been around for a while, the latest models, which include the Instant Pot as well as the Breville Fast Slow Pro and others, have safety features and other functionality that bring these kitchen appliances to the next level.
+Get an Instant Pot for Christmas?
+Nothing beats the promise of a quick-cooking homemade meal and I suspect this has a lot to do with the Instant Pot’s popularity.
+Right now, the Instant Pot has thousands of glowing reviews on Amazon with an average rating of 4.6 out of 5 stars and plenty of ALL CAP enthusiasm and love for the multifunctional pressure cooker.
+Though pressure cookers have been around for a while, the latest electric models, which include the Instant Pot as well as the Breville Fast Slow Pro and others, have safety features and other functionality that bring these kitchen appliances to the next level.

 The appeal of warm, wintery Instant Pot recipes can’t be denied, so I’ve rounded up seven of the most creative ones I found that just so happen to be healthy as well.